Business Process Mapping and Data Cleansing Underway

 Selected staff across the campus are busy creating flow charts that demonstrate all the steps of the business processes they do every day.
 Each of these “maps” represents areas where our campus interacts with data that will be housed in PeopleSoft and will require learning how to do that process the PeopleSoft way.

-Business Process Mapping (BPM) also allows staff to the opportunity to collaboratively analyze their workflow and create better efficiency, even before PeopleSoft is implemented.
+Business Process Mapping (BPM) also allows staff the opportunity to collaboratively analyze their workflow and create better efficiency, even before PeopleSoft is implemented.
 This is the type of activity where our subject matter experts learn first hand that WarriorLink is a change-in-behavior project as much as it is a software-adoption project.

 Initial Data Cleansing